htdebeer/symbol2unicode/index.md

     :r !symbol2unicode "(forall i:i in NN:i <= i^2)"

 Which will insert (∀ i: i ∈ ℕ: i ≤ i²) on the line below the one where the cursor is.
-This works fine, but the command is quite a "mouthful", particularly if you only want to insert a single symbol now and then.
+This works fine, but the command is quite a lineful, particularly if you only want to insert a single symbol now and then.
 A simple way to decrease the invocation length, is to create an alias in [Bash](https://www.gnu.org/software/bash/) (or any other shell that supports them) for `symbol2unicode` to something shorter, such as `s2u` or `uu`.
-⇒

 A better way, however, is to create a custom Vim command—I like the sound of `S2u` for that ([custom commands should start with a capital letter](http://vimdoc.sourceforge.net/htmldoc/usr_40.html#40.2))—that feeds its argument to `symbol2unicode` and inserts the